E. Jean Carroll v. Donald J. Trump

 In September 2023, Kaplan issued a partial summary judgment regarding Carroll I, finding Trump liable for defamation via his 2019 statements.
 The jury verdict from the January 2024 trial was $83.3 million in additional damages.
-To appeal, Trump secured a bond for this amount plus 10 percent.
-In December 2024, Trump settled a defamation case with ABC News after anchor George Stephanopoulos incorrectly stated that the jury found Trump liable for rape in the case.
-ABC News agreed to pay $15 million to Trump's presidential library and $1 million for his legal fees, as well as issue a public apology.
+Trump secured a bond for this amount plus 10% to appeal.
+The Department of Justice (DOJ) also filed a motion to be swapped in as defendant under the Westfall Act, which would moot the case as the federal government cannot be sued for defamation.
+The Second Circuit rejected both efforts by April 2026.
+In July, Trump and the DOJ appealed to the Supreme Court; its next session begins in October.